 The initial signs of a UTI in children can be easily overlooked.
 Younger children may have a difficult time describing the source of their distress.
-If your child looks sick and has a high fever without a runny nose, earache, or other obvious reasons for illness, consult your physician to determine if your child has a UTI.
+If your child looks sick and has a high fever without a runny nose, earache, or other obvious reasons for illness, consult their doctor to determine if your child has a UTI.

 Prompt diagnosis and treatment of a UTI in your child can prevent serious, long-term medical complications.
 Untreated, a UTI can result in a kidney infection that may lead to more serious conditions, such as:

-Contact your physician immediately if your child has symptoms related to a UTI.
-A urine sample is required for accurate diagnosis.
+Contact their doctor immediately if your child has symptoms related to a UTI.
+A urine sample is required for their doctor to make an accurate diagnosis.
 The sample may be used for:

-- Urine culture: A laboratory test that usually takes 24 to 48 hours, in which the sample is analyzed to identify the type of bacteria causing the UTI, how much of it exists, and appropriate antibiotic treatment.
+- Urine culture.
+This laboratory test usually takes 24 to 48 hours.
+The sample is analyzed to identify the type of bacteria causing the UTI, how much of it exists, and appropriate antibiotic treatment.

-Collecting a clean urine sample can be a challenge for children who are not toilet trained.
+Collecting a clean urine sample can be a challenge for children who aren’t toilet trained.
 A usable sample can’t be obtained from a wet diaper.
-Your physician may use one of the following techniques to get your child’s urine sample:
+Your child’s doctor may use one of the following techniques to get your child’s urine sample:

-- Catheterized urine collection: A plastic tube, or catheter, is inserted into the tip of a boy’s penis or into a girl’s urethra and into the bladder to collect urine.
+- Catheterized urine collection.
+A catheter is inserted into the tip of a boy’s penis or into a girl’s urethra and into the bladder to collect urine.
 This is the most accurate method.

-Your physician may recommend additional diagnostic tests to determine whether the source of the UTI is an abnormality of your child’s urinary tract.
+Your physician may recommend additional diagnostic tests to determine whether the source of the UTI is caused by an abnormal urinary tract.
 If your child has a kidney infection, tests also may be required to look for kidney damage.
 The following imaging tests may be used:

 - kidney and bladder ultrasound